 DOE submits an annual toxic release inventory report to EPA and TDEC on or before July 1 of each year.
 The report covers the previous calendar year and addresses releases of certain toxic chemicals to air, water, and land as well as waste management, recycling, and pollution prevention activities.
-Previously, threshold determinations and reports for the three ORR facilities were combined into one report for submittal to the regulators.
-Beginning in reporting year 2001, threshold determinations and reports for each of the ORR facilities were separated.
+Threshold determinations and reports for each of the ORR facilities are made separately.
 Operations involving toxic release inventory chemicals were compared with regulatory thresholds to determine which chemicals exceeded the reporting thresholds based on amounts manufactured, processed, or otherwise used at each facility.
 After threshold determinations were made, releases and off-site transfers were calculated for each chemical that exceeded one or more of the thresholds.
 Filing three separate reports altered threshold determinations of the chemicals to be reported and required the reporting of transfers of the chemicals between the facilities.